 -Francisco Roldán, TAP 2018-19

-This year, The Wiley Fund provided scholarships for over 70% of our Teaching Artist Project 2018-19 Class, making it possible for many artists to participate in the training who would otherwise not have the opportunity to do so.
+The Wiley Fund provides scholarships for 50-70% of participants in each TAP class, making it possible for many artists to participate in the training who would otherwise not have the opportunity to do so.